Ron Smith (Canadian author)

-Ron Smith (born 1943) is a Canadian poet, author, playwright, former academic and the founder of Oolichan Books.
+Ron Smith (born 1943) is a Canadian poet, author, playwright, former academic, publisher, and the founder of Oolichan Books.

 Biography

 Smith was born in Vancouver, British Columbia.
-He studied English literature at the University of British Columbia and at the University of Leeds (M.A. in 1970), and returned to Vancouver Island in 1971 to teach in the English Department at Malaspina University-College (now Vancouver Island University) in Nanaimo, British Columbia, where he taught English and creative writing for 28 years.
-In 2019 he was designated Professor Emeritus by the Senate of VIU.
+He studied English literature at the University of British Columbia and at the University of Leeds, and returned to Vancouver Island in 1971 to teach at Malaspina College (now Vancouver Island University) in Nanaimo, British Columbia, where he taught English and creative writing for 28 years.
+In 2019, he was designated Professor Emeritus by the Senate of VIU.

 Smith was also awarded an honorary doctorate by the University of British Columbia in 2002.
-In 2004 he was invited to teach a semester in the North American Studies post-graduate programme at the University of Pescara, Italy, and the next year he was the inaugural Distinguished Fulbright Chair in Creative Writing at Arizona State University, 2005.
+In 2004, he was a visiting professor at Gabriele d'Annunzio University in Pescara, Italy and taught courses in the North American Studies post-graduate programme.
+In 2005 he was the inaugural Distinguished Fulbright Chair in Creative Writing at Arizona State University.

-In 1974 he founded the publishing company Oolichan Books.
+In 1974, he founded the publishing company Oolichan Books.
 A successful grant application to the Canada Council in 1975 enabled the press to become an independent publisher.
 The operation was located in Smith's hometown of Lantzville, a small seaside village on Vancouver Island.
-In 2011 he received the Gray Campbell Distinguished Service Award for his contribution to publishing in BC.
-Smith now lives with his wife, Patricia Smith, also a writer, In Nanoose Bay, BC.
-He sold the press after 34 years.
+In 2011, he received the Gray Campbell Distinguished Service Award for his contribution to publishing in British Columbia.
+Smith now lives with his wife, Patricia Jean Smith, also a writer, in Nanoose Bay, British Columbia.
+In 2009, he sold the press after 34 years.

-From 1988 to 1991 he was the fiction editor for Douglas & McIntyre.
+From 1988 to 1991, Smith was the fiction editor for Douglas & McIntyre.
 He has been called "instrumental" in helping Randy Fred to start the first aboriginal publishing house, Theytus Books, in 1981.